GOALCLEOPATRA/MLM/README.md

 ## About

-Multiple Languages and Modalities (MLM) is a dataset consisting of text in three languages (EN, DE, FR), images, and location data.
+Multiple Languages and Modalities (MLM) is a dataset consisting of text in three languages (EN, DE, FR), images, location data, and triples.
 The resource is designed to train a baseline system that conducts the following core tasks with a minimum of changes:
 Information retrieval
 Location estimation